prabinay/Exhibitly/README.md

 # Exhibitly
-It is an online art gallery.
+It is an online art gallery solely designed as a college project.